TeamPuzel/SonicEngine/README.md

 ## How to play

+The controls can be operated in left handed and right handed modes:
-- Move with arrow keys
+- Move with arrow keys and jump with X
-- Jump with X
+- Move with WASD keys and jump with ENTER

-- Press down arrow to crouch when standing still or roll up when moving.
+Press down to crouch when standing still or roll up when moving.

 There were no other abilities in Sonic 1 yet.